7 MIN READ

 Related Article | An Immigrant's Guide To Building A US Credit Score

-What is an Individual Taxpayer Identification Number (ITIN)?
+What is an IRS Individual Taxpayer Identification Number (ITIN)?

-Individual taxpayer identification numbers (ITINs) were first introduced by the IRS back in 1996, and are primarily intended to help foreign nationals who, for whatever reason, don’t qualify for a social security number.
+Individual taxpayer identification numbers (ITINs) were first introduced by the Internal Revenue Service (IRS) back in 1996, and are primarily intended to help foreign nationals who, for whatever reason, don’t qualify for a social security number.
 An ITIN is not proof of residency, nor does it mean individuals can work or claim social security benefits.
 Instead, this identification can only really help individuals to file their taxes if they’re earning in the US, and also provides an opportunity to open a bank account.

 Still, these can prove fundamental for staying on the right side of US law, especially if you do intend to earn money within the country.
-Even as a non-resident, you are, after all, required to pay taxes within allotted time slots like everyone else.
+Even as non-resident aliens, you are, after all, required to pay taxes within allotted time slots like everyone else.

 Eligibility for an ITIN is not as strict as that of social security requirements, and you may be able to apply if you are: